huygiatrng/Your-Own-Tic-Tac-Toe/README.md

 As a Vietnamese, Tic-Tac-Toe has been associated with my childhood whenever I have free time in class.
 We need 5 marks to hit in order to win.
 Also, the number of rows and columns is also infinite (depending on the width of the page.)
 I was wondering why I didn't make a game where we can easily tweak those stats to fit. with different gameplay.

 So Tic-tac-toe Terminal was created when I was a student in 11th grade.
 It was quite inconvenient to display the game only on the terminal as well as the process of entering x, y positions to mark.
 After a long time, I seem to have forgotten it.
 But one day I realized I wanted to make it a real game, easily accessible to other players.
 And this is when I started creating this simple game.
-I use the pygame library and it's the only library you need to install with the "pip install pygame" command.
+I use the pygame library and it's the only library you need to install with the <pre>pip install pygame</pre> command.

 <h3>Parameters that can be changed include:</h3>